Wind-WindKids/winding/samples/sophieandwind/winter.md

 But here, she leaned on the forward rail beside Wind, hair flying, spray on her cheeks.

+Sophie grinned, “This is almost like flying,” she said.

+Wind laughed.
+“Almost.”

 Wind’s dad smiled.
-“You kids are right in your elements,” he called.
+“You kids are right in your elements,” he said,
 “I’ve always loved the water and the wind.
 That’s how Wind got his name.”

-Sophie grinned, “This is almost like flying,” she said.

-Wind laughed.
-“Almost.”

-@right: page, image
+@background:
 A white sailing catamaran under full sail, evening light glinting off the water.
-Sophie and Wind at the forward rail, hair streaming, with Wind’s dad standing a few paces back, hands in pockets, smiling.
+Sophie and Wind at the forward rail, hair streaming.
 Low coastline and a golden horizon in the distance.

 --
-the_secret: spread, landscape-oriented
+the_camp: page, portrait-oriented
 --
-@left: page, text
+@text: small
 The next day, Wind took Sophie to his school, for a winter camp.

-It was a bilingual school, with a big courtyard and around sixty kids at the camp.
+It was a bilingual school,
+with a big courtyard and
+a lot of kids at the camp.

-Sophie felt shy at first, but kids were friendly to a newcomer from Paris.
+Sophie felt shy at first,
+but kids were friendly to a newcomer from Paris.
 They played games, made art, it was fun.

 @image:
 The courtyard of a school.
-Children playing, Sophie and Wind among them.
+Children playing basketball, sitting at tables with art projects.
+Sophie and Wind among them.
 A few trees, a low building with large windows, and bright blue sky overhead.

+--
-@right: page, text
+the_secret: page, portrait-oriented
+--
+@text: small
-And then, the next day, Wind told her a secret.
+And then, Wind told her a secret.

 “I can fly, here, in California.
 I have a real airplane.”

 Sophie looked at him, puzzled.
 “What do you mean?
 How can you have an airplane?”

 “It's not possible in Paris, but here, in California, rules are not the same," he said, grinning,

-“It's an ultralight, an eGull, and here kids can fly it, rules are this way.
+“It's an ultralight, an eGull, and kids can fly it, rules are this way.
 It is called Part 103.”

 “No license.
-Daytime only.
 Away from crowds.
+No passengers,”
-And no passengers,” Wind added, like he’d said it a hundred times.
+Wind added, like he’d said it a hundred times.

 @image:
 The courtyard of a school.
-Children playing.
+Children playing basketball, sitting at tables with art projects.
+Sophie and Wind among them.
 A few trees, a low building with large windows, and bright blue sky overhead.
-Sophie and Wind crouched together, Wind animatedly explaining something, his hands gesturing.
+Wind animatedly explaining something, his hands gesturing.
 Sophie listens intently, her eyes wide with curiosity.

 @comment: hidden
 The FAA does not impose minimum age requirements for operating ultralight vehicles under Part 103.

 --
-the_airport: spread, landscape-oriented
+the_airport: page, portrait-oriented
 --
-@left: page, text
+@text: small
-That afternoon, after camp, Wind led Sophie past the hangars at the airport.
+That afternoon, after camp,
+Wind led Sophie past the hangars at the airport.
 The air smelled of sun-warmed asphalt and oil.

-@right: page, image
+@image:
-Rows of small airplanes on the ramp.
-Wind walking ahead, Sophie following, both in light hoodies.
+Small airplanes on the ramp.
+Wind with Sophie are walking.
 Beyond them, red-and-white windsock against a bright California winter sky.

 @comment: hidden
-Reid-Hillview Airport, San Jose, California.
+Reid-Hillview Airport, San Jose, California, Young Eagles Chapter.

 --
-the_egull: page, portrait-oriented, image
+you_can_fly: page, portrait-oriented
 --
-@image:
-His eGull, sleek and small, tied down on the ramp.
-Its wingtips glint in the light.
-Sophie looking at the little white eGull, her eyes wide with curiosity.
-She could hardly believe it was real.

---
-you_can_fly: spread, landscape-oriented
---
-@left: page, text
+@text: small
 “Wait — it's yours?
 You really can fly an airplane?”
 Sophie stared at him.

 “Yeah.
 I’ve been flying since I was eight,” Wind said.

-“Here, I can.”
+@image:
+Sophie and Wind, looking at the eGull next to them, chocks, tie-downs are visible.
+In the background airport hangars, taxiways.

+@style:
+A charming watercolor children’s book illustration.
+No paper texture, +10% saturation.

+@eGull:
+A high wing electric ultralight, white, T-tail, gray propeller, tricycle gear, single seat, bubble canopy.

+@Sophie:
+12 years old, girl, sun-touched light brown hair, orange long-sleeve, jeans, soft brown shoes.

+@Wind:
+12 years old, boy, tousled blond hair, light blue hoodie and jeans.
+Looks same age as Sophie.

+@notes:
+Sophie and Wind are the same height.
+Match the atmosphere of the referenced ice cream shop scene.

+--
+where_do_i_sit: page, portrait-oriented
+--
+@text: small
-She looked at the little white eGull.
+She looked at the little white eGull,
 “It’s so small.
 Where do I sit?”

 Wind grinned.
-“You don’t.
-It’s only got one seat.”
+“Here.
+But eGull only got one seat.”

 “One seat?
-That’s not fair.
-You can't take me?”
+Can we fit in, both of us?”

+@image:
+Sophie and Wind, Sophie is looking at the eGull next to them, chocks, tie-downs are visible.
+In the background airport hangars, taxiways.

 --
-the_rule: spread, landscape-oriented
+the_rule: page, portrait-oriented
 --
-@left: page, text
+@text: small
 “No passengers, I'm not allowed,” Wind said, sadly.
 “So if you want to fly with me, you have to learn.”
 “Okay, I want to learn!”
 Sophie replied eagerly.

-@right: page, image
-Close view of the eGull’s open cockpit, a single seat with harness straps.
-Sophie leaning in to look, her reflection faintly visible in the polished panel, Wind resting a hand on the fuselage.
+@image:
+Sophie and Wind, looking at the eGull next to them, chocks, tie-downs are visible.
+Close view of the eGull’s open cockpit.
+In the background airport hangars, taxiways.

+@eGull:
+A high wing ultralight, white, T-tail, gray propeller, tricycle gear, single seat, bubble canopy.

+@Sophie:
+12 years old, girl, sun-touched light brown hair, orange long-sleeve, jeans, soft brown shoes.

+@Wind:
+12 years old, boy, tousled blond hair, light blue hoodie and jeans.
+Looks same age as Sophie.

 --
-inside_the_egull: spread, portrait-oriented, image
+inside_the_egull: page, portrait-oriented
 --
-@left: page, text
 "How can I learn to fly it?”
 Sophie asked, eyes bright.
 "Can I get in?"

 “Sure — but it’s tied down.
 There'll be no flying today.”

-And we'll need to close the canopy, if you want to see everything.
 The eGull was a single-seater, but it was designed for an adult, so they squeezed together in the cockpit, and Wind closed the canopy.

-@right: page, image, portrait-oriented
+@image
-View from behind the open cockpit of a small single-seat ultralight eGull, tied down on a sunny ramp.
+View from behind the the eGull’s  open cockpit, a single seat with harness straps.
-The eGull’s cockpit, sunlight streaming in.
 Wind and Sophie inside, are squeezed together, no visible gap between them.
-Through the canopy, a bright winter sky and a distant hangar are visible.
+The aircraft is tied down and chocked on a sunny ramp.

 --